michalekb11/CoT-In-Multimodal-Transformers/README.md

 * Finally, small models (~1B parameters) struggle to produce effective CoT reasoning at all.
 The authors of this paper attempt to show that they can elicit reliable and effective CoT reasoning in small models, even in a multimodal setting.

 ### Proposed solution
 Here, the authors attempt to use CoT reasoning to answer certain multiple choice questions from ScienceQA, most of which require a visual context to answer.
-In order to accomplish this, the authors propose that the following two actions be taken.
+In order to accomplish this, the authors propose that the following two actions be taken:
 1. Separate the CoT into 2 steps:
     - **Rationale Generation (QCM --> R):** Encode text and image, fuse features (gated fusion mechanism), generate rationale
     - **Answer Inference (QCMR --> A):** Encode text + rationale and image, fuse features (gated fusion mechanism), predict answer